 The disruptive impacts of the COVID-19 crisis on global and regional trade have received enormous attention recently.
 But facts, in the form of data, have been thin on the ground.

-Since the partial lockdown the hospitality and tourism sector has been hardly hit by the pandemic as the president during the march 26 address to the nation suspended operations of bars in Nairobi, Nakuru, Machakos, Kajiado and Kiambu counties.
+Since the partial lockdown, the hospitality and tourism sector has been hard hit by the pandemic as the president during the March 26 address to the nation suspended operations of bars in Nairobi, Nakuru, Machakos, Kajiado, and Kiambu counties.

-The president directed that the sell of alcohol and eateries in the five counties is also prohibited.
+The president directed that the sale of alcohol and eateries in the five counties is also prohibited.

 “The operations of bars, restaurants, and eateries in the other 42 Counties shall continue as is, but they shall at all times be conducted in strict fidelity to Ministry of Health Guidelines, failure to which appropriate action against management, staff, patrons, and premises shall be taken,” he said.